 Though some consider creatine to be as addictive as some class-A drugs, there is no doubt it is one of the best supplements.
-Scientists well-researched creatine, and they know the side effects of the supplement.
-Creatine already occurs organically in food and the body.
+Scientists have researched creatine, and they know the supplement’s side effects.
+In addition, creatine already occurs organically in food and the body.

 But not in high doses to get the best effects.
 Studies show bodybuilders get twice the benefits of strength when taking creatine than merely working out.
 Reviewers have named creatine the most effective supplement for increasing muscle mass.
 If you have kidney problems, do not take creatine.
 The supplement can add extra strain on the kidneys.

 Eating protein to build muscle mass is essential.
 However, whey protein also contains amino acids that you cannot produce in your body.
 Also, many protein powders now come with creatine and glutamine.
 Double-blind studies have shown that whey protein will help the body metabolize protein and recover more quickly from a challenging workout.

 These are another group of amino acids that you can take in supplement form and will help naturally increase your muscle mass.
 BCAAs, short for branch chain amino acids, help reduce muscle soreness after a workout.
 Many protein-rich foods include glutamine.
 So you can get even more of it by adding it to your diet.
 However, it would help if you took these supplements around a workout.

 What Are Some Natural Ways to Build Muscle?

 Natural bodybuilders know their genetics define them.
 They must work with what they have if they don’t want to turn to steroids.
 It is possible to build a well-defined natural body without using performance-enhancing drugs.
 But let’s be honest.
 We are talking about a well-defined body compared to other natural bodybuilders.
 The best natural bodybuilders can not compete with professional bodybuilders who use steroids.